 Repairs and inspections required after an accident

 - Never use SIR system components from another vehicle.
-This does not apply to remanufactured parts purchased from an authorized supplier.
+This does not apply to remanufactured spare parts purchased from an authorized supplier.

-- Sensor and diagnostic module (SDM)
+- Sensor and Diagnostic Module (SDM)

 - Airbag modules and pretensioners